g-l-i-t-c-h-o-r-s-e/youtube-dl-helper/README.md

 • Ignores url's that aren't YouTube<br/>
 • Optional Playlist download checkbox<br/>
 • Has Option to Extract Audio or Force MP4 output<br/>
-• Prompts for output directory; otherwise you can quickly press Enter key to use default<br/>
+• Prompts for output directory; otherwise you can quickly press Enter key to use default (the same folder script is in)<br/>

 # Tips:
 • You can you the `A` or `V` key on your keyboard to select Audio or Video on the dialog when prompted.<br/>